Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

 Sitting in the dugout, Fraley was stunned.

-“You’ve got to hit that ball, obviously extremely hard, but you also have to have the right angle on it too, because obviously the wall so high just get it over,” he said.
+“You’ve got to hit that ball, obviously extremely hard, but you also have to have the right angle on it too, because obviously the wall is so high just get it over,” he said.

 Like Shenton, others mentioned the breeze, but Fraley shrugged that off.

 “I have seen the wind blow harder than that and guys hit the ball just as hard and that ball gets tracked down every single time, so it was impressive,” Fraley said.
 “That’s a big-boy home run right there.
-We definitely gave him a lot of credit when he came in the dugout and we’ll be talking about it for days to come.”
+We definitely gave him a lot of credit when he came in the dugout, and we’ll be talking about it for days to come.”

 Shenton didn’t seem to enjoy talking about it after happened, trying to remain humble about the accomplishment.